sean2442/jquery.formslider/docs/EXTENDING.md

 The signature of a callback is: callbck(event [, eventArg1 [, ebentArg2 ...]])

 ##### track(source, value, category = null)
-This will trigger an tracking event.
+This will trigger a tracking event.
 If the plugin `JqueryTrackingPlugin` was loaded the event will be published to google analytics for ex.

 ##### slideByRole(role)
 Retrieves slides by `data-role`, depends on plugin `AddSlideClassesPlugin`.